BladeMcCool/IPFS-Social-Graph/README.md

 ### Own your data

 If you run this and point it at an IPFS node that you control, then you own and control your data, up to the point that you give a copy of it freely to others, who may choose to archive it indefinitely.
 Anything you do or say on this social graph may stick around to haunt you.
 Protect your private key, it is your identity.
 If you lose it, you can no longer update your profile or social graph.
-If it is compromised, there is no authority that can intervene.
+If it is compromised, there is no authority which can intervene.

 ### RSA Cryptography (Sign/Verify primarily)